domui/core/README.md

 ### `ForEach`

-Looping element with `view` presentation.
+Looping element which presents specified `view` for each item.

 ```
 ForEach(state.data, (item) => [